Labs64/PluginPass/README.txt

 = I love PluginPass, it’s awesome!
 Can I contribute? =

-Yes you can!
+Yes, you can!
 Join in on our [GitHub repository](https://github.com/Labs64/PluginPass) :) You can also leave us a nice review on the WordPress site to let others know what you think of the plugin!

 == Screenshots ==